Canine Intervertebral Disk Disease (IVDD)

 Additional Information

 IVDD is a serious condition that can have a significant impact on your dog’s quality of life.
-It’s important to seek veterinary care as soon as possible if you suspect that your dog may be suffering from IVDD.
+It’s important to get veterinary care as soon as possible if you think that your dog might have IVDD.
 Early diagnosis and treatment can help reduce the severity of symptoms and improve the long-term prognosis.
 Pet owners should also take steps to reduce their dog’s risk of developing IVDD, by maintaining a healthy weight, giving their dog regular exercise, avoiding jumping, and using a supportive bed.